Food On Book

 In World War II, sugar in Britain turned into rationed to 8 oz.
 Per individual.
 Carrots, which contain lots of herbal sugar, were used to sweeten cakes and cookies, requiring much less granulated sugar.
 I’ve saved the British measurements and placed U.S. Equivalents in parentheses.

 Please grate your personal carrots for this recipe — the pre-shredded type at the grocery store are too coarse for baking.
 Instead, use the smaller holes on a hand grater or food processor to get the right texture.
 This not-too-candy cake is a cross between soda bread and scones.
 Notice you can use water or milk for the liquid.
 Made with milk, the cake is a little softer.
-Both versions are excellent slathered with a bit of salted butter.
+Both versions are excellent, slathered with a bit of salted butter.

 230 g self-growing flour (2 cups)